[id] = CreateClipRegion(id, type, ...) [id] = CreateClipRegion(id, #BOX, x, y, width, height) [id] = CreateClipRegion(id, #SHAPE, id, x, y)

 CreateClipRegion()creates a new clip region and assigns the identifier

 idto it.
 If you pass Nil in

-CreateClipRegion()will automatically choose a vacant identifier and return it.
+CreateClipRegion()will automatically choose an identifier and return it.
 Note that

 CreateClipRegion()does not activate the clip region; this has to be done using SetClipRegion().

 Clip regions are useful to limit the area of your display, where graphics can be displayed, e.g. if you have a game screen with two parts: The level area and the status bar (lifes, ammo etc.) it can be useful to install a clip region which matches the bounds of the level area so that sprites will never be drawn outside of this area.
 All Hollywood graphics functions will respect the clip region you install using this function.
 No graphics will ever be drawn outside the bounds of your clip region.